kimjoar/simple/README.md

 Simple
 ======

-Simplistic MV* in JavaScript for learning purposes.
+Simplistic JavaScript MV* library in less than a 100 lines of code.

 Check out the [annotated source code](http://kjbekkelund.github.com/simple/).